-- 2.21 Renhold has a number of amenities and community assets that serve the needs of its residents and visitors: - a) Renhold Primary School is located in Church End and has around 200 pupils aged between 3 and 11. - b) Renhold Village Hall opened in 2001 and is managed by the Renhold Village Hall Charity and provides meeting and function facilities for a wide range of users. - c) Oakwood Stores on Hookhams Lane is a popular local shop and newsagents. - d) The Polhill Arms pub in Salph End attracts a local and wider clientele. - e) Sports pitches and changing facilities are provided at Renhold Sports Field ('The Pub Field'), in Top End and at the Aspire estate off Norse Road. - f) There are five children's play areas, two adjacent to the Aspires estate (one of which includes a multi-games court), two as part of the Aspire estate and one at the Polhill Arms pub.
-There are also further play areas within Cranbourne Gardens and The Spires. - g) An extensive public rights of way network links the 'Ends' of the Parish and each of the three 'new' estates with Bedford and the wider countryside. - h) There are two places of worship, All Saint's Church in Church End and Renhold Chapel in Green End.
+- 2.21 Renhold has a number of amenities and community assets that serve the needs of its residents and visitors: - a) Renhold Primary School is located in Church End and has around 200 pupils aged between 3 and 11. - b) Renhold Village Hall opened in 2001 and is managed by the Trustees of Renhold Village Hall Management Committee and provides meeting and function facilities principally for residents of Renhold. - c) Renhold Covenience Store on Hookhams Lane is a popular local shop and newsagents. - d) The Polhill Arms pub in Salph End attracts a local and wider clientele. - e) Sports pitches and changing facilities are provided at Renhold Sports Field ('The Pub Field'), in Top End and at Aspire off Norse Road. - f) There are five children's play areas, two adjacent to Aspires (one of which includes a multi-games court), two as part of Aspire and one at the Polhill Arms pub.
+There are also further play areas within Cranbourne Gardens and The Spires.

+- g) An extensive Public Rights of Way network links the 'Ends' of the Parish and each of the three 'new' estates with Bedford and the wider countryside. - h) There are two places of worship, All Saint's Church in Church End and Renhold Chapel in Green End.
 Both also accommodate other community functions like committee meetings.
-All Saint's Church has a Chapter House for this purpose. - i) Fibreoptic broadband services are provided throughout the Parish, although download speeds vary throughout the older village which it reliant on the obsolescent Fibre to the Cabinet system with legacy copper wire connections to the user.
+All Saint's Church has a Chapter House for this purpose. - i) Fibreoptic broadband services are provided throughout the Parish, although download speeds vary throughout the older village which is still reliant on the obsolescent Fibre to the Cabinet system with legacy copper wire connections to the user.
 The 'newer estates' enjoy the option of Fibre to the Property or cable alternatives.